-Sitting up in the clouds at Headquarters is SHACKLETON’S, our house bar.
+Sitting up in the clouds in the western wing of Headquarters you'll find SHACKLETON’S, our house bar.

 RANGE: The Hunters Hills